 DEFRA recently published its objectives for a mandatory biodiversity net gain (BNG) policy in England, while Natural England has also announced an updated biodiversity metric 2.0.
-TEP’s Principal Ecologist Anne Pritchard takes a look at the key points of the new policy.
+TEP’s Associate Ecologist Anne Pritchard takes a look at the key points of the new policy.

 10% Uplift Needed

 BNG will be mandated in a forthcoming Environment Bill, with a minimum 10% net gain required for most developments.
 An updated biodiversity metric will be used to measure BNG.
 Natural England has issued a beta test (version 2.0) which TEP will be trialling on suitable projects over the next few months.

 The metric encompasses a wider range of habitat types than version 1.0, including green and brown roofs, SUDS features and street trees.
 It also includes metrics for linear habitats like hedgerows and watercourses.
 In fact the accompanying guidance document references two research papers about hedgerows published by one of our very own Principal Ecologists, Dr Mike Walker!

 Some developments exempted

 Exemptions will apply to constrained, small and brownfield sites depending on qualifying criteria.
 Nationally significant infrastructure and marine projects are currently exempted while further development of workable approaches is undertaken with stakeholders.
 These will eventually be included.